 Maintaining successful customer relations is essential to the Group's business.
 The Group's services are predominantly provided in the premises of the customers, which highlights the importance of customer relationship management.
-The property services market has also traditionally been characterized by high employee turnover and the Group has identified a potential increase in employee turnover and the unavailability of competent workforce as a strategic risk.
-Future fluctuations in the labor market in the Nordics and in Germany may increase employee turnover, which could increase the Group's costs for recruitment, decrease the availability of skilled personnel and lead to the loss of important customer relations.
+The property services market has also traditionally been characterised by high employee turnover and the Group has identified a potential increase in employee turnover and the unavailability of competent workforce as a strategic risk.
+Future fluctuations in the labour market in the Nordics and in Germany may increase employee turnover, which could increase the Group's costs for recruitment, decrease the availability of skilled personnel and lead to the loss of important customer relations.

 If the Group loses too many of its employees, fails to maintain their professional skills, or if the employees it recruits turn out to be incompetent or otherwise unsuitable for their positions, this may cause the Group to incur costs and negatively affect the Group's competitiveness and ability to provide services to its customers.
 High employee turnover may also cause interruptions in the Group's business operations and adversely affect customer relationships, potentially leading to contractual breaches, and thereby cause the Group to incur financial losses.
-However, if one or more key employees decided to join one of the Group's competitors instead of using the Group's services, which could lead to the loss of important customers and have a material adverse effect on the Group's business, results of operations and future prospects.
+However, if one or more key employees decided to join one of the Group's competitors or establish a business that competes with the Group, current or prospective customers might use the services provided by such competitors instead of using the Group's services, which could lead to the loss of important customers and have a material adverse effect on the Group's business, results of operations and future prospects.